 The Massachusetts Rules of Civil Procedure, Rules 8-15 set forth the requirements for a complaint.
 While there are a few formalities that must be met, there are not any "magic words" required for a complaint.
 The rules provide you with a great degree of flexibility to tell your story in your complaint.
 The requirements of the rules are met so long as the complaint gives the defendant "fair notice of what the plaintiff's claims are and the grounds on which they rest."
 Mmoe v.
 Commonwealth, 393 Mass.
 617, 621 (1985).

-In general, a complaint has six elements: caption, parties, statement of facts, statement of claims, request for relief, and jury demand.
+In general, a complaint has six parts: caption, parties, statement of facts, statement of claims, request for relief, and jury demand.
 The substantive information in the complaint (everything other than the caption) must be formatted in numbered paragraphs, with each paragraph containing a separate complete thought or set of circumstances, as required by Rule 10(b).

 Some courts require that you include additional forms with the complaint.
 In the Superior Court, Mass.
 Superior Court Rule 29 requires that you file a Civil action cover sheet along with your complaint.
 M.G.L. c.
 218, § 19A(a) requires that a complaint filed in District Court that requests money damages must include a Statement of damages form.

 Parts of a complaint